ngs-docs/angus/rmarkdown_rnaseq.md

-# Exploratory RNAseq data anlysis using RMarkdown
+# Exploratory RNAseq data analysis using RMarkdown

 During this lesson, you’ll learn how to use RMarkdown for reproducible data analysis.
 We will work with the RNAseq data from the yeast `mut` and `wt` dataset from last week.
 The data are from this [paper](http://rnajournal.cshlp.org/content/22/6/839.long).